 Darjeeling Banana Tree Care

-In a colder climate, give your banana tree a nice sunny spot.
-In warmer climates, these trees appreciate partial shade.
+In the more northern part of the hardiness range, give your banana tree a nice sunny spot.
+In warmer climates, these trees appreciate some afternoon shade.
 Be sure to give your banana tree plenty of water and well-draining soil.
-This is important for both outdoor and indoor banana trees.
+This is important for both outdoor and indoor banana plants.

-The Darjeeling banana trees tropical nature shines through not only in its looks but in its water intake as well.
+The Darjeeling banana tree's tropical nature is revealed by its need for moisture—and lots of it.
 Be sure to keep it well watered, particularly when it is hot and sunny.
 Indoor banana trees also appreciate a consistent watering schedule.

 Temperature and Humidity

-When you think of hardy plants, banana trees are most likely not the first thing that comes to mind.
-However, the Darjeeling banana tree is quite hardy and can withstand freezing winters while still coming back strong and healthy the next year.
+The Darjeeling banana tree is quite hardy and can withstand mildly freezing winters while still coming back strong and healthy the next year.
 It's considered hardy in USDA zones 5 to 9.

 These trees appreciate significant amounts of humidity but beware of excess moisture as the temperatures start to drop.
-Too much moisture in the winter can be detrimental to the health of the tree.
+Too much moisture in the winter can be detrimental to the health of this banana species.

 Propagating Darjeeling Banana Trees

-4. Place the pup in a separate container with rich, well-draining soil.
+Plant the pup in a separate container with a rich, well-draining potting mix.
 Water thoroughly.